Click to view the current OSD Student Handbook

 - Has the effect of substantially interfering with a student’s education;

-- Is so severe/persistent that it creates an intimidating or threatening educational environment; or,
+- Is so severe/persistent that it creates an intimidating or threatening educational environment for other students.

 - Sexual Assault